pokt-network/pocket-android/pocket-android-eth/README.md

 }
 ```

-Now, you will need to add the core package within PocketAndroid to your module's `build.gradle` file, like this:
+Now, you will need to add the eth package within PocketAndroid to your module's `build.gradle` file, like this:

 ```
-// Core
+// Eth
-implementation 'network.pocket:core:0.0.1'
+implementation 'network.pocket:eth:0.0.1'
 ```

 <h1 align="left">Usage</h1>